PasiniSamuele/Robust-Attack-Detectors-LLM/docs/results.md

             <img src="../plots/rag_improvement_hist_sqli_f2.png" alt="Image 2" style="width: 45%; margin: 5px;">
         </div>
         <div style="text-align: center; font-size: 14px; font-style: italic; margin-top: 10px;">
-            Difference between the F2 of Generated Function Runs with RAG (i.e., RAG Prompt and RAG-Few-shot Prompt) and the F2 of Generated Function Runs without RAG (i.e., Basic Prompt and Few-shot Prompt), for XSS detection (left) and SQLi detection (right).
+            Figure: Difference between the F2 of Generated Function Runs with RAG (i.e., RAG Prompt and RAG-Few-shot Prompt) and the F2 of Generated Function Runs without RAG (i.e., Basic Prompt and Few-shot Prompt), for XSS detection (left) and SQLi detection (right).
         </div>
     </div>
 </body>
 </html>

+---

 We further investigate the benefit of combining Few-shot examples with RAG using a similar setting as Figure above.
 Figure below shows that while the addition of Few-shot examples shows some benefits for SQLi, the same cannot be said for XSS.
 These findings suggest that the usage of Few-shot examples may not always provide advantages when RAG is already employed, indicating that in the NED (No Evaluation Dataset) scenario, it could be preferable to omit them.